 T-API UML Information Model: The UML Information Model takes the Functional Requirements and maps them into common objects and attributes applicable across transport technologies and vendors.
 UML allows this model to be expressed in a protocol=independent manner and mapped to different interface types as needed.
 The TAPI UML model can be found at the ONF OS SDN Snowmass repository.

-The T-API UML Information Model is based on the ONF’s Common Information Model project and was derived through a pruning and refactoring of the ONF Core Information Model to fit the needs and terminology of transport networks.
+The T-API UML Information Model is based on the ONF’s Common Information Model project and was derived through a pruning and refactoring of the ONF Core Information Model to fit the needs and terminology of transport networks.Ref guidelines?

 The T-API UML Information Model was developed using the Papyrus editing tool.
 Directions for use of Papyrus can be found in [xx].